spotify/spydra/README.md

     "interval": "2",        # Execution interval of the autoscaler in minutes "max": "20",            # Maximum number of workers "factor": "0.3",        # Percentage of YARN containers that should be running at any point in time 0.0 to 1.0.
-    "downscale": "false",   # Whether or not to downscale.
+    "downscale": "false"    # Whether or not to downscale.
 Highly experimental!
 Please check our notes on downscaling!
   }
 }
 ```

 ##### Cluster Pooling (experimental)
 Disclaimer: The usage of the pooling is experimental!

-The Spydra cluster pooling provides automatic pooling for Spydra clusters by selecting an existing cluster according to certain conditions.
+The Spydra cluster pooling provides automatic pooling for Spydra clusters by selecting an existing
-Enabling pooling of clusters
+cluster according to certain conditions.

-To enable autoscaling add an autoscaler section similar to the one below to your Spydra configuration.
+To enable cluster pooling add a pooling section similar to the one below to your Spydra configuration.

 ```$xslt
 {